Mindfulness, Diversity, Equity and Inclusion

 Statement on Social Injustice and Racial Inequity

-The Midwest Alliance for Mindfulness is joining a growing practice of acknowledging the homelands of Native Nations in our region in order to help educate ourselves, raise awareness in our community, and correct a whitewashed version of history that elevates colonialism, while making past and present injustices against, as well as the labor and resilience of Indigenous Peoples largely invisible.
+The Midwest Alliance for Mindfulness acknowledges the homelands of Native Nations in our region in order to help educate ourselves, raise awareness in our community, and correct a whitewashed version of history that elevates colonialism, while making past and present injustices against, as well as the labor and resilience of Indigenous Peoples largely invisible.
 We also wish to offer recognition and respect to American Indians as past, present and future caretakers of the land we now inhabit together.

-The physical location of Midwest Alliance for Mindfulness (“38° 55′ 41” North by 94° 38′ 53” West) resides on unceded land now called Leawood, KS.
-We humbly acknowledge that this is land stolen from Kansa, Kickapoo, Osage, and Sioux people.
+The physical location of Midwest Alliance for Mindfulness (“38° 55′ 41” North by 94° 38′ 53” West) resides on land now called Leawood, KS.
+We humbly acknowledge that this is land seized from Kansa, Kickapoo, Osage, and Oceti Sakowin [oh-CHEH-tee SHAW-koh-we] people.
 Through this recognition, may we and others have greater awareness of the causes and effects of greed and insatiability, and the harm – particularly to Indigenous people and their land – that these cause.
 We offer deep gratitude for the ancestors and keepers of this land.
-We hope to honor all they have taught and continue to teach us about creating peaceful and mindful ways of living in harmony with Mother Earth and it’s inhabitants.
+We hope to honor all they have taught and continue to teach us about creating peaceful and mindful ways of living in harmony with Mother Earth and its inhabitants.
 Our commitments in support of Native Nations and environmental stewardship are ever evolving – read more here.

 Our mission depends upon a sincere commitment to diversity, equity, inclusion, belonging, advocacy, allyship and activism.
 Peace begins within each individual, yet true compassion arises with the understanding that we are profoundly interconnected – that our happiness is inseparable.
 From the very beginning, the Midwest Alliance for Mindfulness (MAM) has been committed to valuing differences, dismantling inequities, and cultivating belonging – it’s built into the very framework of our organization and the services we provide.
 We recognize this is an ongoing journey and we continue to learn from and grow with each new experience.